 100-Hour 5-Weekend Chiropractic Acupuncture Program

-Join us in this 100-hour 5-weekend program at Texas Chiropractic College in Fall 2019.
+Join us for a 100-hour 5-weekend program at Texas Chiropractic College

 Pricing Per Weekend

 Chiropractic/Professional Early Bird* - $420